Olympus E-600 vs Panasonic L10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-600 and Panasonic Lumix DMC- L10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-600 and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the E-600 and the L10 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus and Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-600 and L10 can be found, respectively, in the Olympus E-600 Manual (free pdf) or the online Panasonic L10 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-600 or the Panasonic L10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.